athresh/Basketball-FRVR-playing-bot/README.md

 Solution to the facebook game Basketball FRVR

 Generates mouse clicks based on position of the basket detected from screenshots.
-Logic to lead throws is crude and has scope for improvement.
-Maybe someday.
+The lead parameter and aim coordinates are fairly well tuned now, but there's scope for improvement.